 Squats and lunges are some of the best bodyweight exercises around.
 They both target and tone your entire lower body and are staples in leg and butt toning exercise regimens everywhere.
-But, your body can get used to them if you do them a lot—so mixing it up with some variations is a great idea!
-It’ll keep your body guessing, and you’ll never get bored.
+We love them because they’re tough, they make you sore, and there are so many variations that can keep your workout interesting.

 We’ve pulled out 7 of the best squat and lunge variations that will build muscle and tone up those legs!
-Not only are these moves super effective, they also allow you to switch up your lower-body workout routine from just standard lunges and squats, preventing the inevitable boredom that comes from any workout routine.
+Not only are these moves super effective, but they also allow you to switch up your lower-body workout routine from just standard lunges and squats, preventing the inevitable boredom that comes from any workout routine.

 Squat jumps are a great plyometric (jumping) movement.
 Traditional squats are great for building strength and toning the butt and legs, but adding a plyometric element (the jump) will help you build more muscle and burn more fat.

 Related: 14 Days To A Better Butt Challenge

 The pistol squat is a version of a single-leg squat.
 In this version, you extend the non-squat leg out in front of you in order to keep the weight of your body focused on your glute muscle in the standing leg.